adncllng/vmock/src/pages/news/en/weaving-narratives-four-takes.md

 title: Screening in LA LUMIÈRE
 date: 1984-10-31T04:25:00.000Z
 description: >-
-  Weaving Narratives: Four Takes is a video program featuring four female artists dealing with themes of oral history and suppressed narratives in their practice.
-Curated by Amanda Gutierrez
+  Happy to be taking part in La Lumière's: "Weaving Narratives: Four Takes, a video program featuring four female artists whose work deals with themes of oral history and suppressed narratives in their practice." - Amanda Gutierrez, Curator.
 ---
 a